BioSTEAMDevelopmentGroup/thermosteam/docs/paper/paper.md

 properties, thermodynamic equilibrium coefficients, and mixture properties.
 The Biorefinery Simulation and Techno-Economic Analysis Modules (BioSTEAM) has adopted thermosteam as its premier thermodynamic engine [@BioSTEAM].
-Currently, three biorefinery designs modeled in BioSTEAM implement property packages created with thermosteam [@Bioindustrial-Park], including a cornstover biorefinery for the production of cellulosic ethanol, a lipid-cane biorefinery for the co-production of ethanol and biodiesel, and a sugarcane biorefinery
+Published biorefinery designs modeled in BioSTEAM implement property packages created with thermosteam [@Bioindustrial-Park], including a cornstover biorefinery for the production of cellulosic ethanol, a lipid-cane biorefinery for the co-production of ethanol and biodiesel, and a sugarcane biorefinery